jakubkos11/Titanic-Survival-Predictor/README.md

 The data comes directly from the Kaggle competition and is available [at this link](https://www.kaggle.com/competitions/titanic).
 The dataset contains information about passengers, such as age, sex, ticket class, etc.

-## 📁 Project Structure

-The repository is organized as follows:
-Of course.
-Here is the complete README.md for your Titanic project, written in English.
-Markdown

 # Titanic: Survival Analysis and Prediction

 This project is a comprehensive solution for the Kaggle competition "Titanic: Machine Learning from Disaster".
 The main goal is to build a predictive model that determines whether a passenger survived the Titanic disaster based on their personal data.